nadinejun0/bubble-slushie/seo-tool/README.md

-# SEO Tool Suite

-A comprehensive collection of SEO tools powered by OpenAI GPT-4 API to help optimize website content, product listings, and more.
+# Text Classifier with OpenAI API

+This is a simple web application that uses the OpenAI GPT-4 API to classify text into different categories.

 ## Features

+- Classify text into predefined categories (sentiment, content type, topic, intent)
-- Text and content classification for SEO purposes
+- Create custom classification categories
-- Product listing optimization and grading
-- Batch processing of multiple items
+- Get detailed results with confidence scores and explanations
-- Keyword analysis and optimization
+- Per-field feedback and optimization
-- SEO scoring and recommendations
 - Simple and intuitive user interface

 ## Setup